DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/multiple-ingress.md

       nodePortBase: 30000  # Bind the following ports: Status <-> 30000; HTTP <-> 30001; HTTPS <-> 30002; SNI <-> 30003
 ```

 The load balancer can then be setup to forward HTTP traffic to all nodes on port 30001 and HTTPS traffic on all nodes to 30002.
 Istio provides a ready status that can be reached via HTTP on the status port.
-So, the load balancer's health check can be setup for all nodes on port 30000 to the URL `/healthz/ready`.
-DNS entries should be created for each hostname to point to the load balancer's DNS.
+So, the load balancer's health check can be setup for all nodes on port 30000 to the URL `/healthz/ready.` DNS entries should be created for each hostname to point to the load balancer's DNS.
 Package endpoints can then be accessed using the FQDN from the internet.

-#### Private / Internal Load Balancer
+#### Private/Internal Load Balancer

 Private or internal load balancers can usually be created automatically by Big Bang via Istio using service annotations.
 By using these annotations, a load balancer will be created for you and automatically mapped to the appropriate nodes/ports for distributing the load.

 Here is how you would setup Big Bang for a private load balancer on AWS.
 For other cloud providers, review [Kubernetes internal load balancer documentation](https://kubernetes.io/docs/concepts/services-networking/_print/#internal-load-balancer):

 ```yaml
 istio: